HACKeverything/moodnotes/planning.md

 - has many posts
 - has many comments
 - has many likes
+- has many followers through passive_relationships table
-- has many followers, through relationships table
+- has many following through active_relationships table

 ### Create/New
 - form with username, password, password confirmation

+### Edit/Update
+- can change password

 ### Show (displays all posts for the user)
 - must be logged in